Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Analysis

 In concise notation, the stability function of a standard RK scheme with $s$ stages is given by

 with $\vect{e} = (1,\ldots,1)^T \in \mathbb{R}^s$ \cite{Hairer2000}.

 The behavior of the stability function determines the stability properties of the RK scheme.
-A RK scheme is called stable if its solution of \eqref{e:stab} does not grow in time for $\lambda < 0$, which implies $|g(z)| \leq 1$.
-If the scheme is stable for all $z < 0$, then it is called A-stable, which can only be fulfilled by implicit RK schemes.
+A RK scheme is called stable if its solution of \eqref{e:stab} does not grow in time for $\mu < 0$, which implies $|g(z)| \leq 1$.
+If the scheme is stable for all $Re(z) < 0$, then it is called A-stable, which can only be fulfilled by implicit RK schemes.
 Explicit schemes are typically only stable in a small part of the negative half plane, i.e., for small time steps or slow modes around $z=-1$ \cite{Hairer2000}.
-Projective Integration schemes aim to extend the stability region along the negative axis such that the scheme is also stable for fast modes around $z = -\frac{1}{\epsilon}$, with $\epsilon \ll 1$ \cite{Melis2017}.
+Projective Integration schemes aim to extend the stability region such that the scheme is also stable for fast modes around $z = -\frac{1}{\epsilon}$, with $\epsilon \ll 1$ \cite{Melis2017}.
 In the following figures, we mark both points $z = -1$ and $z = -\frac{1}{\epsilon}$ with a black dot to indicate the desired stability region.
+Note that the appearance of a domain around $z = -\frac{1}{\epsilon}$ inside the stability region is a typical property of PI schemes, due to the use of an inner time stepping scheme with small time step size $\delta t = \epsilon$.
+More details on the stability properties of PI schemes can be found in \cite{Lafitte2016,Lafitte2017,Melis2017}.

 In \Fig \ref{fig:stab_FE_RK4}, the stability regions for Forward Euler methods (FE) (left column) and Runge-Kutta 4 methods (RK4) (right column) are shown.
 The standard methods FE (a) and RK4 (b) are only stable for slow modes as indicated by the stability region around the slow cluster $z=-1$ near the origin.
 The projective variants PFE (c) and PRK4 (d) using $K+1=1$ inner iteration, however, clearly show that the stability region is augmented by a stable region around the fast cluster, while the PRK4 has a slightly increased stability region.
 Using $K+1=2$ inner iterations in (e) and (f), the stability regions increase and even yield a connected stability region in case of the PRK4 scheme (f).